shd101wyy/Yo/DESIGN.md

 **Mo** has a minimal syntax design that looks like TypeScript, and uses uniform call syntax (dot notation), brace elison to make the code more concise.

-**Mo** is strong typed with a robust bidrectional type checker. **Mo** supports typeclass and instances, combined with dependency injection (_Poor man's algebraic effects_) and an efficient type system.
+**Mo** is strong typed with a robust bidrectional type checker. **Mo** supports typeclass and instances, combined with algebraic effects and an efficient type system.

 **Mo** supports advanced type system features such as generalized algebraic data types (GADT), dependent types, refinement types.